MonicaPH/abdoelali.github.io/committee.md

 ![smiley](./assets/imgs/denzil.jpeg){:height="80px" width="80px"} &nbsp;&nbsp; **Denzil Ferreira**{:style="color: black"} - Uni Oulu, Finland

 Denzil Ferreira is an Associate Professor in Mobile Computing.
+He acts as Deputy Director at the [Center for Ubiquitous Computing](http://ubicomp.oulu.fi), and is the lead PI at [UBICOMP-CIA]( https://www.ubicomp-cia.com).
 His research interests are on technology-driven human behavior sensing and modeling, juxtaposing methods from large-scale data analysis, sensor instrumentation, applied machine learning, mobile and ubiquitous computing to understand and study a variety of human behavioral and social phenomena in naturalistic settings.

 ---